 However, if a DIY hammock tarp project just isn’t your thing, CLICK HERE for a few options that you can purchase.

 I have made two hammock camping tarps.
 The first was a copy of the Hennessy Hammock Hex tarp.

 Another option is the Winter Dream tarp design from BackwoodsDayDreamer.com

-The second is based on the Ogee concept that Gargoyle Gear is producing.
-The Ogee also shares some shape characteristics with the ENO Dry Fly.
+The second is based on the Ogee concept that Gargoyle Gear produced a few years ago.
+The Ogee also shares some shape characteristics with the ENO Dry Fly (click for info).

 Update: I have now also made a third tarp, a long asymmetrical tarp.
 You’ll find details of that tarp in the article: How to make a DIY Asymmetrical hammock camping tarp: MYOG

 You can use these methods to make a simple square or rectangular tarp, a curved edge tarp, or something a bit more complex like the Ogee.
 You’ll find other tarp ideas and info at the bottom of this post.

 -a bit over 17′ of 60″ wide Lemon Yellow 1.9 SilNylon from Noah Lampart (use whatever color and material weight you like)

 -a bit over 48′ of grosgrain.
 Mostly 3/4″, some 1″ when I ran out of 3/4″ 😮

 -less than 1 spool of gutterman 100% polyester thread